NataliaVelasquez18/eurobank-saves-2M-in-marketing-budget/README.md

 ## Backgroung

+The European Bank uses telemarketing campaigns to promote their product Bank Term Deposit.
+The campaign has two possible outcomes: either the client will subscribe or will not subscribe.

 <img src= "https://github.com/NataliaVelasquez18/eurobank-saves-2M-in-marketing-budget/blob/main/Resources/1.png" width="550" height="550" />

+The challenges of a telemarketing campaign are three:

+  * here are limited resources in the contact center,
+  * The campaign should be deployed fast, and w
+  * We need to make sure the client experience does not suffer.

+The solution is to build a machine learning model that takes client attribuetes and helps us predict the propensity of a client to subscribe to a telemarketing campaign.

 <img src= "https://github.com/NataliaVelasquez18/eurobank-saves-2M-in-marketing-budget/blob/main/Resources/2.png" width="350" height="580" />

+## Overview of Approach

+1. Exploratory Data Analysis, Statistical Analysis, and Data Cleanse (Pandas, Seaborn, Matplotlib)
+2. Create New Predictive Models (scikit-learn, Logistic Regression, used resampling techniques to solve class imbalance)
+3. Chose the best performing model according to the metrics (accuracy score, f1-score)
+4. Naive Random Oversampling technique gave us the best performing model

 <img src= "https://github.com/NataliaVelasquez18/eurobank-saves-2M-in-marketing-budget/blob/main/Resources/3.png" width="510" height="300" />

 * This [Python file](https://github.com/NataliaVelasquez18/shein-boosts-revenue-by-5M-yearly/blob/main/Consumer_trends_EDA_and_Visualization.ipynb) contains a complete analysis and visualization of [Shein dataset](https://github.com/NataliaVelasquez18/shein-boosts-revenue-by-5M-yearly/blob/main/shopping_trends_updated.csv).